truenas/middleware/docs/userguide/freenas_intro.rst

 * The `Swift <http://docs.openstack.org/developer/swift/>`_ service provides object storage for `OpenStack <https://www.openstack.org/>`_.

+* Jails and Plugins have been temporarily removed as they will be replaced by a new Apps framework based on `iocage <https://github.com/iocage/iocage>`_.

 In addition to the new features, the following options have changed in the GUI:

+* An icon has been added for accessing the "New UI".

 * :menuselection:`Account --> Groups --> Add Group --> Allow Repeated GIDs` has been removed.